 The Watkins Community Education program hires exceptional practicing artists to teach courses that encourage creative thinking through instruction in a variety of visual arts media.
 Teaching artists guide students through a process of skill development (principles, basic concepts, specific vocabulary, and latest working techniques of the medium) and individual discovery marked by inquiry and exploration.
 Teaching artists create a rigorous but supportive learning environment where students can take risks and engage in creative challenges that deepen their practice and further their professional development.
 Community Education classes typically include demonstrations, critical reflection, references to the work of both historical and contemporary artists, and hands-on experience in our state-of-the-art studios.
 Individual attention and small class sizes (5-15 students) encourage participation and dialogue.
 If you feel this description fits who you are as a teaching artist, we would love to add you to our team.

 Approximately four to five months before the start of a term (spring, summer, or fall), we will post a call for course proposals and corresponding course proposal forms to be completed by interested instructors.
 Only those who complete the appropriate forms and submit requested supplementary materials by the marked deadline will be considered to teach courses.
 If you have questions about the forms, please contact Director of Community Education Maggie Fansher.

-Community Education is now accepting proposals for Fall 2018.
+Community Education is now accepting proposals for Spring 2019.

 The following materials are necessary to be considered: